superarts/SwiftCLITemplate/README.md

 - Feel free to run `swift build` and so on, it's the same thing.
 However `make` is faster to type and already became my muscle memory.
 - You don't need to learn the whole `make` system to use it.
 Like `vim`, even knowing 5% of `make` will save you a lot of time in CLI world.

+### Why fixed dependency / limited features / generator via shell script... ?

+This is why I make this project open source!
+Feel free to make your own changes.

+## TODO

+Here are some to-do items from myself:

+- [ ] Replace the generator script with a Swift CLI utility.
+- [ ] Setup dependency via CLI argument.
+- [ ] Setup Swift version via CLI argument.